tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 ### <a name="node-cache" href="#node-cache">NodeCache</a>

-A Map that can be used to get access to the DOM Node associated to a VTree.
+A Map that can be used to get access to the DOM node associated to a VTree.
 This is comparable to `findDOMNode` in React.
 Basically if you encounter an object that the documentation says is a VTree and you want to convert to a DOM Node, you could write something like: